stephanbcbauer/standards.catena-x.github.io/blog/2023-11-17-OfficeHours.md

 - GitGuardian secret scanning was done and security team get aware of HashiCorp Vault tokens problematic
   - will be a meeting in place on January 2024 and technique will be presented
 - QG Process is ongoing
-- Token discussions will be supported by Security Team contact them under [sig-security repo](https://github.com/eclipse-tractusx/sig-security/issues/new/choose)
+- Token discussions will be supported by Security Team.
+If there are questions, please contact them under [sig-security repo](https://github.com/eclipse-tractusx/sig-security/issues/new/choose)

 ### FOSS

-- Congrats to [Andrea Bertagnolli](https://github.com/ndr-brt) was successfully voted to be a committer in the [Eclipse Tractus-X project](https://projects.eclipse.org/projects/automotive.tractusx)
+- Congrats to [Andrea Bertagnolli](https://github.com/ndr-brt).
+He was successfully elected to be a committer in the [Eclipse Tractus-X project](https://projects.eclipse.org/projects/automotive.tractusx)
-- YouTube Videos from [Eclipse Foundation Con](https://www.youtube.com/@EclipseFdn) are available
+- YouTube Videos from [EclipseCon](https://www.youtube.com/@EclipseFdn) are available
   - 🌟 [Sebastian](https://github.com/SebastianBezold) from our System Team - [Whale Care 101 – How We Organize A 200+ Devs Project](https://www.youtube.com/watch?v=eMK1qU-VFWM)
   - 🌟 [Evelyn](https://github.com/evegufy) from our Portal Team [Charting new data spaces with Catena-X](https://www.youtube.com/watch?v=76maum1I2aw)
   - 🌟 [Angelika](https://github.com/AngelikaWittek) and her college Lina - [Open Source distributions in a cloud-native world from a technical to a legal point of view](https://youtu.be/EVg9aP_toG4?si=a6GBgfQT7Ak4Nhrm)